 Profiles of Young Activists View More »

-Ask each group to decide on three qualities from their profiles that they think are most important.
-Have them write those qualities “graffiti style” on large sheets of chart paper posted at the front of the room.
-Discuss why students prioritized these qualities and what they think it might take for them to manifest these characteristics in situations involving bias in their own lives.
+After creating their lists, each group decides on three qualities they think are most important.
+They write those qualities “graffiti style” on large sheets of chart paper posted at the front of the room.
+The class discusses why they prioritized these qualities and what they think it might take for them to manifest these characteristics in situations involving bias in their own lives.

 “Rising antisemitism is rarely the lone or the last expression of intolerance in a society.”